Tag Archives: faith

 By | 17 Jan 2022

-Even casual Bible-readers can quickly detect God’s high regard for the humble.
+Even casual Bible-readers can quickly detect God’s high regard for humility.
 Tragically, many proclaiming themselves “Christian” these days appear to have either glossed over or mentally redacted those passages entirely.
-Before we get started, the great danger inherent to writing about humility is my being perceived as proclaiming the equivalent of “Humility & How I Achieved It”… Read More »
+Before we get started, the great danger inherent to writing about humility is my being perceived as proclaiming the equivalent of “Humility & How I Achieved It.”
+That,… Read More »

 Double-Minded